Miguel-Antonio-Martinez-Jimenez/Miguel-Antonio-Martinez-Jimenez/README.md

 Hello!

-I am Miguel Antonio, a software engineering student with the goal of becoming a fullstack programmer.
-Currently, I am focused on developing technical skills, problem solving, and completing a thesis project focused on data logging optimization.
-In addition to my studies, I earned certificates and am participating in additional courses, including one in cloud programming at UPNIFY.
-If you want to collaborate on exciting projects or just chat about technology, feel free to contact me via email.
+I am **Miguel Martínez**, a _Software Engineering student_ with the goal of becoming a _**Fullstack developer**_.
+I am passionate about learning and applying both backend and frontend technologies to create efficient and comprehensive solutions.
+Throughout my training, I have worked with various technologies, which has allowed me to develop a solid technical foundation in the development of complete systems, from the logic and structure of databases to the design of user-friendly interfaces.

+Among my technical skills are **Node.js, Express, MySQL** in the backend, and **React.js, HTML5, CSS3, JavaScript** in the frontend.
+In addition, I handle tools such as **Git, Firebase**, and I have been involved in hardware projects using **Arduino and ESP32**.
+My current focus is on improving my skills and continuing to acquire knowledge to solve complex problems creatively and efficiently.

+Currently, I am developing a **File Management System**, a platform designed to facilitate the organization, storage, and sharing of files with a strong focus on security and usability.
+This project, besides improving my portfolio, allows me to apply both my backend and frontend skills in a practical environment.

+Outside of software development, I have a keen interest in **robotics**.
+I participate in the **Robotics Workshop**, where I work with **VEX 5 robots**, programming them with **VEXcode Pro V5** to overcome various challenges.
+This experience has allowed me to expand my knowledge about the interaction between technology and the physical world, adding a new dimension to my problem-solving approach.

+If you are interested in collaborating on projects or discussing new technologies, please feel free to contact me.
+I am open to new ideas, collaborations, and learning opportunities.

 ## 🧰 Languages ​​and Tools
 ![JAVASCRIPT](https://img.shields.io/badge/JAVASCRIPT-fedf2a?style=for-the-badge&labelColor=black&logo=JAVASCRIPT&logoColor=fedf2a)